 Why Documentation Matters:

-- Diagnostic history for recurring issues
+- Provides diagnostic history for recurring issues

 Frequently Asked Questions

 Q: Can I use my refrigerator immediately after delivery?
-A: No. Let unit stand upright for 24 hours before plugging in.
+A: No. Let the unit stand upright for 24 hours before plugging it in.
 This allows refrigerant and oil to settle.
 Then allow 24 hours for cooling before loading food.

 Q: How long should a premium refrigerator last?
 A: With proper maintenance: Sub-Zero 20-40 years, Thermador 20-30 years, Miele 20-30 years, Wolf 20-30 years.
-Without maintenance, expect 10-15 years.
+Without maintenance, expect closer to 10-15 years.

 Q: Are extended warranties worth it?
 A: For premium appliances, often yes.
-After manufacturer warranty expires (typically 2-5 years), major repairs are expensive.
-Good extended warranty: $500-$1,000 for 5 years.
-Single compressor replacement: $3,000-$4,000.
+After the manufacturer warranty expires (typically 2-5 years), major repairs can be expensive.
+A good extended warranty may cost $500-$1,000 for 5 years, while a single compressor replacement can cost $3,000-$4,000.

 Conclusion: The Value of Preventative Care